@workflowai.agent

 Supported models

 When building an agent that uses images, or audio, you need to use a model that supports multimodality.
-Use the list_models() function to get the list of models and check if they support your use case by checking the is_not_supported_reason field.
+Use the list_models()

 class AudioInput(BaseModel):